 Walking into the Order of Malta Clinic of Northern California on the campus of the shimmering Cathedral of Christ the Light in downtown Oakland, feels more like a private practice than the waiting room of a no-fee clinic — a receptionist is booking appointments over the phone and patients are checking in.
 And by the way that the doctors and nurses interact with patients and each other – their helpful attitudes, their encouraging smiles — you know that this is a special place.

 Founded in 2008, The Clinic provides free on-site preventative health care services and treatment to uninsured and low-income patients.
 While the average span of faith-based medical clinics is just 2 ½ years, our clinic has been in operation for more than a decade and continues to grow in services, number of patients served and geographic reach.

 The Order of Malta began providing medical care to the poor and sick in 1048, with the founding of a hospice infirmary for pilgrims in Jerusalem.
 Here in Northern California, the Order has a long history of support for projects that enable our neediest neighbors to meet their basic needs, with a special emphasis on medical care.

-Blessed by Bishop Vigneron upon its opening in 2008, the Oakland Clinic has seen a marked increase in the number of patients seeking care as unemployment remains high in the Bay Area.
-The crisis of healthcare in our country is not going away, and there will always be a need for the free healthcare that the Order of Malta Northern California Clinic provides.
+Blessed by Bishop Vigneron upon its opening in 2008, the Oakland Clinic has seen a marked increase in the number of patients seeking care.
+The crisis of healthcare in our country is not going away, and there will always be a need for free healthcare.

 Cathedral of Christ The Light – Oakland, CA